Yarr/Yarr/docs/consuming_yarr.md

 felixbase4 depends on netio4.
 It is downloaded and installed using the function "YARR_ADD_FELIX()".
 The target felixbase4 in the namespace felixbase4 is defined and made available to downstream users.
 ## FelixClient
-FelixClient depends on felix-clien-thread which is installed by the function "YARR_ADD_FELIX_CLIENT()".
+FelixClient depends on felix-client-thread which is installed by the function "YARR_ADD_FELIX_CLIENT()" together with its dependency felix-interface.
+Both of the build systems are patched and the export the targets "felix-client-thread" and "felix-interface" both within the namespace "felix::".